 |Quantitative Research Methods in Communication|

-Methods course from approved list 4
+Or, Research Methods course from an approved list.
+2

-|COMM 495||COMPS Capstone Thesis||1|
+|COMM 4897||COMPS Capstone Thesis||1|

 |Total Course Units||34|

-You may count no more than one course toward both a Major and a Sector requirement.
-For Exceptions, check the Policy Statement.
+Students may count no more than one course toward both a Major and a Sector requirement.
+For exceptions, check the Policies Governing the Sector Requirement.

-The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2018 and later.
+The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2023 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.